Tips Bulletin

 Mouthwash for Plant Mold

-Use plain old mouthwash to get rid of white fungus in soil.
+Use plain old mouthwash to get rid of mold on plant soil.
 It seems a bit far-fetched, but mouthwash is made to kill bacteria so it also kills the mold plaguing your houseplant soil.

 Use a regular ethanol-based mouthwash.
 Dilute one part mouthwash to three parts water and spray on the mold growth.
 Mouthwash isn’t known to be toxic to plants when diluted, however, overuse isn’t ideal.